Introduction (this article is under construction)

 Add in a Raspberry Pi

 I hope use a Raspberry Pi to send G-code to the Uno via a USB/serial connection.
 The Pi will run bCNC “Swiss army knife for all your CNC/g-code needs”.
 (Universal Gcode Sender is, I believe, an alternative.)
-Also, keeping things Pi-based, I could use Inkscape running on the Pi to do the required CAD work or I could send files to the Pi from my PC over SSH etc.
+Also, keeping things Pi-based, I could use Inkscape running on the Pi to do the required CAD work (but it’s probably going to struggle) or I could send files to the Pi from my PC over SSH etc. If required, I can monitor/control the Pi remotely from my PC using VNC.

 Testing GRBL , the CNC Shield & Drivers

 While waiting for some parts to arrive, I started to load some software.
-Flashing GRBL to the Arduino proved to be straightforward following these instructions and I was able to issue some G-code instructions (for example: G0 X100 or G1 Y-50 F100)) using the Arduino IDE Serial Monitor and see a stepper motor run.
+Flashing GRBL to the Arduino proved to be straightforward following these instructions and I was able to issue some G-code instructions (for example: G0 X100 or G1 Y-50 F100)) using the Arduino IDE Serial Monitor (set the baud rate to 115200 or it won’t work!) and see a stepper motor run.
 The “running” did not seem totally right – sometimes it would seem to stop before it’s allotted number of steps had been run.
 Then I guessed that the DRV8825 might be overheating and shutting down while it cooled off.
 (As a person who had to use a pair of pliers to conduct the heat away for the leads of germanium transistors while soldering to prevent them being permanently cooked, I still can’t quite believe semiconductors can get so hot and still work!)

 The problem was, I believe, A failure on my part to set the current limit.
 The easiest way to do this is to measure the voltage at a through hole connection on the Pololu PCB.
 I put a piece of 30 gauge wire through the hole to make contact and measure between this and ground.
 Twiddle the preset potentiometer on the board until the numerical value of the voltage is half the numerical value of the desired current limit (see picture below).